browniebroke/semaphoreci-notifier/readme.md

 # SemaphoreCI Notifier

+> **Warning**
+> This extension is deprecated.
+I no longer use SemaphoreCI myself, so I have no personal interest in maintaining this.

 Browser extension to send browser notifications when the build finishes on Semaphore CI.
 This extension supports both Semaphore classic and 2.0.

 - [Chrome webstore](https://chrome.google.com/webstore/detail/semaphore-ci-notifier/fidjidielhnphocjcnbccipbjikemnpl)